 Founded in 1969

-T. Schreiber Studio began in 1969 with Terry Schreiber teaching classes twice a week to twelve actors in a converted loft on the Upper East Side of New York City.
-Enrollment increased and the group began mounting productions in what were the early beginnings of New York City’s Off-Off Broadway movement and building its reputation of high quality productions and performances.
+Terry Schreiber started teaching classes twice a week to twelve actors in a converted loft on the Upper East Side of New York City.
+Enrollment increased and the group began mounting productions in what were the early beginnings of New York City’s Off-Off-Broadway movement and building its reputation of high-quality productions and performances.
 Since 1969, T. Schreiber Studio has been committed to the development of vital artists in theatre, film, and television.

 Our mission is to support new voices in the theatre, foster actors at all stages of their development, and empower audiences to participate in the creation of new works.

 The Studio continued to grow, adding more faculty, more actors, and more plays and in the mid 70’s, drama critic Walter Kerr’s glowing review in The New York Times of Schreiber’s production of The Trip Back Down, brought the Studio much attention and packed houses.
 The Trip Back Down then moved to Broadway and John Cullum (Northern Exposure) was signed to do the lead.

 The 80’s and 90’s

 Throughout the 1980’s and into the 90’s, T. Schreiber Studio continued to produce good actors and good theatre, and the studio moved to East 4th Street, the burgeoning street of Off-Off Broadway.
 During that time, Terry Schreiber continued his own directing career with two more Broadway shows: Devour the Snow and K-2, and numerous regional theatre productions providing more casting opportunities for Studio actors.

 Finding a home